trogdoro/xiki/README.markdown

 ## As a gem

-      $ gem install xiki --pre
+      $ sudo gem install xiki --pre

 ## Or, from github

       $ git clone git@github.com:trogdoro/xiki.git
       $ cd xiki
+      $ gem install bundler
       $ bundle install --system
       $ cp <xiki dir>/etc/command/xiki_wrapper /usr/local/bin/xiki
       $ chmod 755 /usr/local/bin/xiki

+If you don't have permission, to run some of the commands put "sudo" at the beginning of the command.

 # Verify the 'xiki' shell command works

       $ xiki

 It should delay slightly the first time, but be fast subsequent times.
+If you run into errors and then fix them, you'll want to run the "xiki restart" command.

 # Configure your editor to use Xiki